 She’s tended to gardens while traveling among the stars.
 Back on earth, she managed a farm often saved by a lovable dog.
-All through it, June Lockhart showed her strength as a graceful performer and caring matriarchal figure.
-On June 26, she turns 95 and is still stunning.
+Through it all, June Lockhart showed her strength as a graceful performer and caring matriarchal figure.
+On June 25, she turns 97 and is still stunning.

 But before even considering her age, it’s also good to look at her impressive career.
 In both Lost in Space and Lassie, she played a caring mother and managed to make both roles unique and inspiring.
 Her roles sparked excitement and fondness in viewers; her personality continually draws admiration from her peers.